 EDU 202 Child Growth and Development 3 cr. hrs.

-The study of the development of the child from birth to age 12.
-Emphasis is given to the physical, motor, social, emotional, language, perceptual, cognitive, moral, psychological, and personality development.
-Observation of infant, preschool, or school-age child is required.
+Focus is on the study of the child's development from pre-birth to adolescence.
+Emphasis is given to the physical, social-emotional, language, and cognitive domains of learning with a focus on the interrelatedness of development.
+Four observations at a field placement site are required.

-EDU 204 Introduction to Technology in Education
+EDU 204 Introduction to Technology in Education......
+3 cr. hrs.